 Oleksandra Kadzevych (b.1991, Odesa, Ukraine) is an artist based in Odesa, Ukraine.
 In 2011 she graduated from the Painting Department of the Grekov Art College in Odesa and in 2018 she completed the "Artist" сourse at the Kyiv Academy of Media Arts.
 Her work is focused and developed around objects and sculptures into which she integrates the language of painting, collage, drawing and installation using various materials – newspaper cutouts, tissue, cardboard, wood, etc. In her artistic practice, she registers small reality errors, barely noticeable errors of logic, fluctuations and other “instabilities” that constructs the visible world around through which the ripple of real-life breaks.
 At the same time, she is exploring the field of historical memory, its transformation and the facets of perception.
 Oleksandra will spend the residency in Scotland at Edinburgh Sculpture Workshop and Pier Arts Centre during September-October 2019.

 Taras Kovach (b.
-1982, Uzhgorod, Ukraine) is based in Kyiv, Ukraine.
+1982, Uzhhorod, Ukraine) is based in Kyiv, Ukraine.
 He graduated from the department of Graphic Arts at the National Academy of Arts and Architecture in Kyiv.
 Kovach is a graphic artist, author of objects and installations.
 Working with graphics, he rethinks and conceptualizes traditional printing methods, trying to demystify them.
 As an artist, he is interested in the theme of everyday life and the urban landscape.
 Studying the everyday environment, he rethinks the concept of centre and periphery.
 Taras will spend the residency in Scotland at Scottish Sculpture Workshop and Dundee Contemporary Arts centre during September-October 2019.

 Ukrainian curator in residency